-Dr. Wong Chiang Yin was first appointed as our Independent Director on 30 August 2004 and was last re-elected on 28 April 2014.
+Dr. Wong Chiang Yin was first appointed as our Independent Director on 30 August 2004 and was last re-elected on 19 April 2011.
 He is currently the President of Healthcare Services, Sasteria Pte Ltd and Executive Director of TMC Life Sciences Berhad.
 He is also a Director of Rowsley Limited.
-He was previously Executive Director of Pantai Holdings Berhad and CEO of Pantai Hospitals Division.

-From 1998 to April 2008, Dr. Wong held various senior positions in the public sector, including Chief Operating Officer of Changi General Hospital and Singapore General Hospital, Director of the Projects Office of Singapore Health Services and Assistant Director in the Ministry of Health of Singapore.
-He is a council member of both the Singapore Medical Association and Academy of Medicine Singapore.
-He was President of the Singapore Medical Association from 2006 to 2009.

-Dr. Wong is the Chairman of the Citizen's Consultative Committee of the Holland-Bukit Timah Group Representation Constituency, Cashew Division.
+He was previously Executive Director of Pantai Holdings Berhad and CEO of Pantai Hospitals Division and the President of the Singapore Medical Association from 2006 to 2009.
+From 1998 to April 2008, he held various senior positions, including the Chief Operating Officer of Changi General Hospital and Singapore General Hospital, Director of the Projects Office of the Singapore Health Services and Assistant Director in the Ministry of Health.
+He is the Chairman of the Citizen's Consultative Committee of the Holland-Bukit Timah Group Representation Constituency, Cashew Division.
 He holds a Master of Medicine (Public Health) from the National University of Singapore in 1999 and a Master in Business Administration (Finance) from the University of Leicester in 2001.